darthur94/LING550/README.md

 ## FAVEExtractLoop
 Takes a directory containing speaker WAV files and their corresponding aligned TextGrid files (inputdirectory).
-This program must then be run on the command line with the directory for FAVE extract set as the working directory in the format
+This program must then be run on the command line with the directory for FAVE extract set as the working directory.

-(python FAVEExtractloop.py)
+In the directory 'FAVE-Extract', type:

+    python FAVEExtractloop.py

 This program outputs a text file containing information detailing the formant values for each vowel uttered by the speaker.